morganmueller/internet-geographies-spring-2024/projects/project_01.md

 ## Brief
-The purpose of this first assignment is to get you comfortable with four things:
+The purpose of this first project is to get you comfortable with four things:
 1. Developing a workflow for prototyping and creating web maps (and visualizing data in general!)
 2. Using a few basic web mapping tools in combination with each other
 3. Finding, cleaning, and using publically available data